-Responsibility for risk management resides with management at all levels, from members of the board to individuals.
+The responsibility for risk management resides with management at all levels, from members of the board to individuals throughout the group.

-Overall risk management policies, risk appetite and tolerances are established by senior management, reviewed and where appropriate, approved by the board.
-These policies are clearly communicated throughout the Group and apply to all businesses.
+Overall risk management policies, risk appetite and tolerances are established on a group basis by senior management, reviewed and where appropriate, approved by the board of directors.
+These policies are clearly communicated throughout the group and apply to all businesses within the group.